Offline Code Vulnerability Scanner logo

-The Code Security Scanner MCP server lets developers scan code snippets for vulnerabilities like SQL injection, hardcoded secrets, and unsafe deserialization using the scan_code tool's offline heuristic rules.
-Test connectivity with the hello tool's greeting or echo inputs for quick verification.
-Conduct private code analysis without internet access or external services.
+The Code Security Scanner MCP server lets developers scan Python, JavaScript, Java, or C++ code snippets for vulnerabilities like SQL injection, hardcoded secrets, command injection, and unsafe deserialization using the offline scan_code tool's heuristic rules.
+It delivers detailed reports with severity ratings, line numbers, and remediation steps for quick fixes.
+Test connectivity with the hello greeting or echo tool, all without internet access.

 Overview

-The Code Security Scanner MCP server delivers a specialized code analysis tool that detects security vulnerabilities and risky patterns in code snippets.
-Powered by offline heuristic rules, it flags issues like SQL injection, hardcoded secrets, command injection, weak cryptography, path traversal, and unsafe deserialization—without internet access or external APIs—for fast, private scans right in your development environment.
+The Code Security Scanner MCP server equips developers with an offline tool to detect security vulnerabilities and risky patterns in code snippets.
+It applies heuristic rules to identify threats like SQL injection, hardcoded secrets, command injection, weak cryptography, path traversal, and unsafe deserialization—all without internet access or external APIs.
+Run scans instantly in your local environment for confidential analysis on demand.

 Key Capabilities

-- scan_code: Examines code snippets in languages like Python, JavaScript, Java, or C++ for vulnerabilities.
-Delivers a detailed report with issue descriptions, severity ratings (low/medium/high), line numbers, and remediation steps, such as using prepared statements for SQL queries or avoiding eval().
+• scan_code: Submit code snippets in Python, JavaScript, Java, or C++ to receive a report listing vulnerabilities with severity levels (low/medium/high), affected line numbers, explanations, and fixes like parameterized SQL queries or banning eval().

 Use Cases

-- Pre-commit review: Paste a new function into scan_code to spot unescaped user input risking SQL injection, then apply the suggested fix with parameterized queries before git commit.
+1. Pre-commit checks: Feed a new function into scan_code to catch unescaped user input vulnerable to SQL injection, then implement parameterized queries before committing to git.

-- Third-party vetting: Scan open-source library code for hardcoded API keys or eval() calls, extracting or replacing them safely prior to integration.
+2. Third-party code review: Inspect open-source libraries for hardcoded API keys or eval() usage, removing or replacing them securely before adding to your project.

-- Legacy audits: Analyze old JavaScript for XSS-prone innerHTML assignments, getting a prioritized remediation list for targeted refactoring.
+3. Legacy code audits: Examine old JavaScript for XSS risks from innerHTML assignments, obtaining a severity-ranked list to guide precise refactoring.

-- CI/CD validation: Script scan_code against pull request diffs to block merges on high-severity flaws, like C++ buffer overflows.
+4. CI/CD gates: Automate scan_code on pull request diffs to reject merges containing high-severity issues, such as C++ buffer overflows.

 Who This Is For

-Intermediate to advanced developers, appsec engineers, and backend programmers working with Python, JavaScript, Java, or C++.
-Perfect for teams or individuals embedding local vulnerability checks into code reviews, pair programming, or prototyping without external dependencies.
+Intermediate to advanced developers, application security engineers, and backend programmers handling Python, JavaScript, Java, or C++.
+It suits teams integrating quick vulnerability scans into code reviews, pair sessions, or prototypes, relying solely on local processing without external tools.